 Here’s what Google wants to see:

 In most cases, one of your competitors is already going to be showing up in featured snippets for the keywords you’re targeting.
-So you’re going to need to analyse their content and look for any weaknesses you can improve upon.
+So analyse their content and look for any weaknesses you can improve upon.

 With Apollo Insights you can also check the domain authority of the website and the page authority of your featured snippet competitors.
 This will help you gauge which snippets will be easiest to target first.

-If you’re creating in-depth content that answers user questions, you’ve got the basics you need to get yourself in Google’s featured snippets, but there some optimisations and best practices unique to snippets you need to be aware of.
+If you’re creating in-depth content that answers user questions, you’ve got the basics covered, but there are some optimisations and best practices unique to snippets you need to be aware of.

 First of all, make sure you’ve got all the usual on-page and technical SEO essentials in place – things like URLs, page titles, headings, loading times and so on.
 All the same rules apply but there are some extra steps you can take: